ThePhD/ThePhD.github.io/_posts/2023-06-07-cuneicode-and-the-future-of-text-in-c.markdown

 draft: true
 ---

 Following up from the last post, there is a lot more we need to cover.
 This was intended to be the post where we talk exclusively about benchmarks and numbers.
-But, I have unfortunately been perfectly taunted and status-locked <!--more-->, like a monster whose "aggro" was pulled by a tank, due to a few folks taking issue with my outright dismissal of the C and C++ APIs (and not showing them in the last post's teaser benchmarks).
+But, I have unfortunately been perfectly taunted and status-locked <!--more-->, like a monster whose "aggro" was pulled by a tank.
+The reason, of course, is due to a few folks taking issue with my outright dismissal of the C and C++ APIs (and not showing them in the last post's teaser benchmarks).

-Therefore, this post will be squarely focused on cataloguing the C and C++ APIs in detail.
+Therefore, this post will be squarely focused on cataloguing the C and C++ APIs in detail, and how to design ourselves away from those mistakes in C.

-Part of this post will add to the table from [Part 1](/the-c-c++-rust-string-text-encoding-api-landscape), talking about *why* the API is trash (rather than just taking it for granted that industry professionals, hobbyists, and academic experts have already discovered how trash it is), and unfortunately adding it to the benchmarks we are doing (which means using it in anger) that will be explained later.
+Part of this post will add to the table from [Part 1](/the-c-c++-rust-string-text-encoding-api-landscape), talking about *why* the API is trash (rather than just taking it for granted that industry professionals, hobbyists, and academic experts have already discovered how trash it is).
+I also unfortunately had to add it to the benchmarks we are doing (which means using it in anger).
 As a refresher, here's where the table we created left off, with all of what we discovered (including errata from comments people sent in):

 | Feature Set 👇 vs. Library 👉 | ICU | libiconv | simdutf | encoding_rs/encoding_c | ztd.text |
 | Handles Legacy Encodings | ✅ | ✅  | ❌ | ✅ | ✅ |